feathersjs-ecosystem/validate-joi/README.md

 ## feathers-hooks-validate-joi
-Feathers hook for object schema and content validation using joi (from Walmart).
+Feathers hook utility for schema validation and sanitization using joi (from Walmart).

 Work in progress.
 Extracting from production code.